 Scooters are personal mobility devices most often utilized by people who have difficulty with ambulating or propelling a manual wheelchair long distances and who have minimal support needs.
 A client who may be considered appropriate to transition from a manual wheelchair to a scooter could be an individual with multiple sclerosis who only uses a manual wheelchair independently for short distances, but requires assistance from a caregiver for propulsion for long distances due to fatigue.
 Scooters are known for being driven via a handle bar/tiller style system and having only basic options such as style, color, portability, and number of wheels (three or four).
 Scooters are not intended to be utilized by clients who cannot transfer onto the device independently or need complex seating support.
 In addition, scooters are not typically considered as easy to maneuver in tight spaces.

 When the destination for a given client points in the direction of a power wheelchair, an entirely different world of options opens.
 Understanding the client's seating and positioning needs is an excellent starting point.
-Power wheelchair seating options range from Captain's style to custom molded with everything in between.
+Power wheelchair seating options range from Captain's style, to molded, with everything in between.
 In addition to the seating components (e.g., seat cushion, back, head support, lateral supports, positioning belts, etc.), the need for and type of seat functions such as tilt, recline, elevating leg rests, and seat elevator.
 For more information on the clinical needs and recommended utilization of seat functions, it is suggested that you review the RESNA Position on the "Application of Tilt, Recline, and Elevating Legrests for Wheelchairs Literature Update" (Dicianno, B. E., et al., 2015).

 Power wheelchair drive wheel bases are available in three styles: rear-wheel, front-wheel, and mid-wheel.
 Each style of drive wheel base has benefits and drawbacks that can impact not only successful driving, but also the space required for maneuverability.
 In addition to the drive wheel position, consideration should also be given to other aspects of the power wheelchair base including suspension, size/footprint, lights, and motors.

 Another major category to consider in the selection of a power wheelchair involves the electronics and programmability.
 The electronics package on a power wheelchair can allow a client to use different driving methods, control external devices (computers, phones, tablets, televisions, etc.) and have independent access to power seating functions, including memory seating.
-With the variety of options, styles, and accessories available for power wheelchairs, a thorough evaluation should include the analysis of each component of the wheelchair to customize the most appropriate system to meet the needs and goals of the client.
-After all, our industry is called custom Complex Rehab Technology (CRT) for a reason.
+With the variety of options, styles, and accessories available for power wheelchairs, a thorough evaluation should include the analysis of each component of the wheelchair to recommend the most appropriate system to meet the needs and goals of the client.
+After all, our industry is called Complex Rehab Technology (CRT) for a reason.